Nomad of Nowhere: Promotion, production, and release

 On January 17, 2018, Collider published an article about the show, describing it as a "western adventure that takes cues from Samurai Jack," quoting show director Jordan Cwiecz as describing it as a "western/fantasy mash-up about a mysterious nomad traversing a western wasteland that hasn’t seen magic in 100 years," saying that people should think of it "as two-parts Samurai Jack and True Grit with just a dash of The Lord of the Rings" with humor, fun, and much more.
 The series had been announced as part of the Rooster Teeth animation slate, along with gen:Lock, RWBY volume 6, Red vs. Blue, Camp Camp, RWBY Chibi, and others, the same day.

 In February, RoosterTeeth released a promotional video for the series.
 Another teaser was posted in early March.

 Season 1 of Nomad of Nowhere began airing on March 16 for FIRST members, and March 23 for everyone else.

 In April 2017, Jordan wrote a post announcing the mid-season break of the show and noted that the first season would have a total of 12 episodes.
 The first season aired its last episode on September 28, 2018.

 In late March 2018, show director Jordan was interviewed by Collider, calling the series a slapdash of "a bunch of spaghetti westerns got mashed up with all your favorite fantasy series to create one epic adventure," saying the idea of the show came from Georden Whitman, a production artist for a show named Camp Camp, and was inspired by his college animation, Sir Knight of Nothing.
 He also said that his main source of inspiration came from live-action drama like spaghetti westerns and Deadwood, which have nostalgia and themes of despair in harsh lands with hard lives.
 Jordan also described the show as ambitious, challenging, and unique, allowing for an exploration of animation styles, inspired by Disney art books, Studio Ghibli, and more, calling it a show that "has the ingredients of things like Samurai Jack and Trigun while still having the legs to stand on its own pretty much sums up what we strive to do."

 In May 2022, it was announced that FilmRise has acquired streaming rights for Nomad of Nowhere, Camp Camp, and Red vs. Blue, grouping episodes from each series into "traditional half-hour formats and seasons for streaming."

-Apart from airing on Rooster Teeth and the Rooster Teeth animation YouTube channel, the series is on Tubi, and other platforms, such as iTunes, and Prime Video as a movie.
+Apart from airing on Rooster Teeth and the Rooster Teeth animation YouTube channel, the series is on iTunes, as a movie, while the first six episodes are available on Tubi, Prime Video, and Peacock.